real-tintin/ugglan/doc/source/drone.rst

 a thread safe data structure which holds the latest input samples e.g., used by the ``StateControl`` which runs at a constant execution/sample rate i.e. to simplify the signal processing.
 Whereas the data logger only will store a sample once and uses the thread safe queue ``DataLogQueue``.
-Note other task may also populate this queue.
+Note that other tasks may also populate this queue.

 Note, some signals such as the ones from the pressure sensor will only be sampled at 10 Hz.
 This has to be handled by the state controller.